 Radio stars of the 30s and 40s Jack Benny and Lucille Ball were sponsored by the beloved item, and its advertisements dominated early television shows.
 Who did not love that vibrant, jiggly, fun texture and flexibility.
 Little kids delighted in it, adults found it refreshing and light, and older people enjoyed it as a simple and pleasant conclusion to an otherwise bland meal at a nursing home.
 It was a predictable, comfortable and welcome sight to millions.
-It soothed young kids at home with measles and graced the food trays of surgery patients as it eased back them into eating solid foods.
+It soothed young kids at home with measles and graced the food trays of surgery patients as it eased them back into eating solid foods.
 It was also the foundation for tomato aspics and molded salmon mousse.
-Though it had some limitations because of mobility and fever, it frequently took centre stage at picnics and backyard barbecues.
-It was just like one of the household.
+Though it had some limitations because of mobility and fever, it frequently took center stage at picnics and backyard barbecues.
+It was just like one of the directory household.

 It was released in the late 1800s by an entrepreneur named Pearle Wait and his wife May, who experimented with grinding gelatin to a powder, which was a hydration originally extracted from the cells and hooves of barnyard creatures, including flavorings and sugar that generated the very first sweet version of gelatin.
 Inexpensive, easy to make and fun for children, it became a staple in the American home and continues to this day.
 It went on to be obtained by many large companies through the years and elegant and marketed as an inexpensive”salad” and dessert.